 It is important to note that Alabama is a contributory negligence state; if you are found to be even 1% responsible for your injury, you are prohibited from pursuing damages.

 If you have been the victim of medical malpractice, we can help you establish whether you have a case.
-Here at Pharr & Goree Injury Attorneys, we work hard to ensure that victims of medical malpractice and personal injury are awarded the justice and compensation they deserve.
+Here at Pharr & Associates Injury Attorneys, we work hard to ensure that victims of medical malpractice and personal injury are awarded the justice and compensation they deserve.
 Get in touch today by calling us at (256) 487-6080 and see how we can help.